loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 {{< img src="20230822_002.png" alt="via" >}}

-# Other keycaps

-I also considered these two sets of keycaps, but decided to wait and see how I liked the DCX Solarized.

-First was the [Oblivion V2](https://drop.com/buy/drop-oblotzky-sa-oblivion-v2).
-These six sets would have been $203.

-{{< figure src="20230731_001.jpg" width="100%" alt="oblivion v2" attr="Image from Drop" attrlink="https://drop.com/buy/drop-oblotzky-sa-oblivion-v2">}}

-{{< figure src="20230731_002.jpg" width="100%" alt="oblivion v2" attr="Image from Drop" attrlink="https://drop.com/buy/drop-oblotzky-sa-oblivion-v2">}}

-{{< figure src="20230731_003.jpg" width="100%" alt="oblivion v2" attr="Image from Drop" attrlink="https://drop.com/buy/drop-oblotzky-sa-oblivion-v2">}}

-{{< figure src="20230731_004.jpg" width="100%" alt="oblivion v2" attr="Image from Drop" attrlink="https://drop.com/buy/drop-oblotzky-sa-oblivion-v2">}}

-{{< figure src="20230731_005.jpg" width="100%" alt="oblivion v2" attr="Image from Drop" attrlink="https://drop.com/buy/drop-oblotzky-sa-oblivion-v2">}}

-{{< figure src="20230731_006.jpg" width="100%" alt="oblivion v2" attr="Image from Drop" attrlink="https://drop.com/buy/drop-oblotzky-sa-oblivion-v2">}}

-Next was the [DSA Granite](https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/).
-These four sets would have been $180 (plus $10 for two split spacebars).
-DSA is nice because all the keys are the same profile, so any key can go anywhere.

-{{< figure src="20230818_001.jpg" width="100%" alt="dsa granite" attr="Image from Pimp My Keyboard" attrlink="https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/">}}

-{{< figure src="20230818_002.jpg" width="100%" alt="dsa granite" attr="Image from Pimp My Keyboard" attrlink="https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/">}}

-{{< figure src="20230818_003.jpg" width="100%" alt="dsa granite" attr="Image from Pimp My Keyboard" attrlink="https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/">}}

-{{< figure src="20230818_004.jpg" width="100%" alt="dsa granite" attr="Image from Pimp My Keyboard" attrlink="https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/">}}

 # Learning curve

-Having the keyboard split and slightly angled wasn't an issue for typing using the alphabet keys (e.g., QWERTY).
+Having the keyboard split wasn't an issue for typing using the alphabet keys (e.g., QWERTY).
 However, anything requiring modifiers was a challenge to get used to.
 For example:

 * I'm still reaching to F13 for backspace, when I should be using my left-spacebar
 * the right-side Shift is smaller than the normal 2.75U